 SBP is a not-for-profit organisation, with the intention to break even over the financial year.
 Should any profit be generated, those monies will be re-invested into the organisation.

-The table below gives a breakdown of the total expenditure in 2016, 2017 and 2018.
+The table below gives a breakdown of the total expenditure in 2022 and 2021.

 Secretariat: the cost of the people who carry out the day-to-day running of SBP.

 Board and governance: the costs arising from running SBP’s multi-stakeholder governance system.

 Consultants and services: the costs of consultants engaged to carry out specific project work and multiple service providers for functions including accountancy, payroll, secretarial services, accreditation, assurance, and legal advice.

 Strategy projects: the costs associated with the three-year work plan (2020-22) in support of SBP’s strategic objectives.

 IT software: the costs associated with licences for the use of multiple software products, including running and developing the DTS and the Audit Portal.

 Travel, subsistence and meetings: the travel-related costs that arise from the day-to-day running of SBP, running working groups, attending industry events and engaging with stakeholders.

 Depreciation and amortisation: the cost of SBP’s tangible assets and software development spread over the lifetime of each asset.